I’m a writer/teacher/speaker with a passion for creatively communicating God’s truth.

-Vocationally, he is dual-career.
-Todd pours himself into the future adults at Trinity Christian High School as a Bible and leadership teacher.
-Believing that being active in the workplace makes him a more effective and relevant teacher, he contracts his services to Bahama Buck’s in the area of Franchise Development.
-He’s also served as adjunct faculty for The King’s University.
+Vocationally, I’m dual-career.
+I pour myself into the future adults at Trinity Christian High School as a Bible and leadership teacher.
+Believing that being active in the workplace makes me a more effective and relevant teacher, I contract my services to the Bahama Buck’s Franchise Corporation in the area of Franchise Development.

-Writing, music, reading, photography, and time spent with his daughters and friends are some of what feeds his soul.
-Every September he subjects himself to another season of futility as a long-suffering fan of the Minnesota Vikings.
+Writing, music, reading, photography, and time spent with my daughters and friends are some of what feeds my soul.
+Every September I subject myself to another season of futility as a long-suffering fan of the Minnesota Vikings.

-After 14 years in the Phoenix valley, he currently resides at Buffalo Springs Lake (Lubbock), Texas.
+After 14 years in the Phoenix valley, I currently reside at Buffalo Springs Lake (Lubbock), Texas.

 My greatest adventure was going from no kids to 2 kids in 23 days.

-His greatest blessing is the daily grace of God in his life.
+My greatest blessing is the daily grace of God in my life.

 Why “One Eye Out”?